conda-incubator/pre-commit-mirrors-cython-lint/README.md

-black(-conda) mirror
+cython-lint(-conda) mirror
 ====================

-Mirror of black for pre-commit with conda as a language.
+Mirror of black for cython-lint with conda as a language.

 For pre-commit: see https://github.com/pre-commit/pre-commit For cython-lint: see https://github.com/MarcoGorelli/cython-lint